jackd248/db-sync-tool/README.md

-# TYPO3 Database Sync
+# Database Sync Tool

-Simple python script to synchronize a TYPO3 database from a remote to your local system.
+Simple python script to synchronize a framework database from a remote to your local system.

+Available framework types:

+- TYPO3
+- Symfony

 ## Prerequisite